rust-lang/cargo/src/doc/man/cargo-vendor.md

 dependencies specified.
 Additional manifests beyond the default one can be specified with the `-s` option.

-The `cargo vendor` command will also print out the configuration necessary to use the vendored sources, which you will need to add to `.cargo/config.toml`.
+The configuration necessary to use the vendored sources would be printed to stdout after `cargo vendor` completes the vendoring process.
+You will need to add or redirect it to your Cargo configuration file, which is usually `.cargo/config.toml` locally for the current package.

 ## OPTIONS